-Section 162(m) of the Internal Revenue Code (Code) precludes us, as a public company, from taking a tax deduction for individual compensation to any NEO who is a "covered employee" in excess of \$1 million, subject to certain exemptions.
-Prior to 2018, the exemptions included an exclusion of performance-based compensation within the meaning of Section 162(m).
-The Tax Cuts and Jobs Act, enacted in December 2017, however, amended Section 162(m) and eliminated the exclusion of performance-based compensation from the \$1 million limit, subject to certain new exemptions for performance-based compensation that is "grandfathered" compensation within the meaning of amended Section 162(m).
-The Compensation Committee believes tax deductibility of compensation is an important consideration and, for 2018, the Compensation Committee considered the implications of legislative changes to Section 162(m) and the possible effect of exemptions for grandfathered plans.
+Section 162(m) of the Internal Revenue Code (the "Code") precludes us, as a public company, from taking a tax deduction for individual compensation to certain of our executive officers in excess of \$1 million, subject to certain exemptions.
+Prior to 2018, the exemptions included an exclusion of performance-based compensation within the meaning of Section 162(m) of the Code ("Section 162(m)").
+The Tax Cuts and Jobs Act, enacted in December 2017, however, amended Section 162(m) and eliminated the exclusion of performance-based compensation from the \$1 million limit, subject to certain new exemptions for performance-based compensation that is "grandfathered" for purposes of amended Section 162(m).
+The Compensation Committee believes tax deductibility of compensation is an important consideration and continues to consider the implications of legislative changes to Section 162(m) and the possible effect of exemptions for grandfathered compensation.
 However, the Compensation Committee also believes that it is important to retain flexibility in designing compensation programs, and as a result, has not adopted a policy that any particular amount of compensation must be deductible to the Company under Section 162(m).

-The Compensation Committee also takes into account tax consequences to NEOs in designing the various elements of our compensation program, such as designing the terms of awards to defer immediate income recognition in accordance with Section 409A of the Code.
+The Compensation Committee also takes into account tax consequences to NEOs in designing the various elements of our compensation program, such as designing the terms of awards to defer immediate income recognition under Section 409A of the Code.
 The Compensation Committee remains informed of, and takes into account, the accounting implications of its compensation programs.
 However, the Compensation Committee approves programs based on their total alignment with our strategy and long-term goals.